 What Does it Mean?

 Average hospital stay refers to the average length of time a patient stays in a hospital following a medical procedure.
-The KPI can vary based on whether you operate a long- or short-term care facility.
+The healthcare KPI can vary based on whether you operate a long- or short-term care facility.

 Why Does it Matter?

 Measuring the length of a patient’s stay reveals a significant amount about the facility’s efficiency and coordination.
 Longer than average stays are usually a symptom of poor communication, quality of care, and effectiveness.
 The average hospital stay can also be used in conjunction with data regarding infection rates, complications, and productivity to determine concrete areas where improvements can be made.